Notion is a note-taking, task management, and personal growth program used for various purposes.

-It works by adding daily rows as you go.
+It works by adding rows as you go.
 The day label on the left is expandable to add a separate note for that day.

 Habit Tracker by Taylor Milliman

-Like the Habit Tracker by Notion, the template by Taylor Millman follows a table structure with days, dates, and tasks on each row.
+This template by Taylor Millman follows a table structure with days, dates, and tasks on each row.
 The day cell opens up to add notes or comments.

-Using the template is easy because you add rows on the bottom as you go.
+Using the template is easy because you add rows on the bottom.
 One thing you find different is the percentage instead of the sum below the table.

 Habit tracking by Zoe Chew

-Under each column, it displays 0 and 1 labels, where “0” means not completed, and “1” indicates that activity completed.
-You can create your own labels with background colours.
+Under each column, it displays 0 and 1 labels, where “0” means not completed, and “1” indicates that the activity is completed.
+You can create your labels with background colors.

 To the left of the “day” label, you see some icons representing the type of work, while on the right, you can open a page to add comments or notes of the day.